Lana Edwards Santoro

 Research Professor

-Dr. Lana Edwards Santoro is a research professor in the Special Education program at BU Wheelock.
+Dr. Lana Edwards Santoro is a research professor in the Special Education program at Boston University Wheelock College of Education & Human Development.
 She has presented extensively on how to apply evidence-based instructional strategies in the classroom.
 She has also coauthored multiple reading programs for elementary-grade students who struggle with reading, including Early Reading Intervention (Pearson), and Moving-up Literacy’s Enhanced Core Reading Instruction (ECRI) and Read Aloud!: Developing Narrative and Scientific Literacy.

-Santoro has been a special education teacher in elementary and middle school settings and has taught pre- and in-service teachers and leaders at the undergraduate and graduate level.
+Previously, Dr. Santoro was a special education teacher in elementary and middle school settings and taught pre- and in-service teachers and leaders at the undergraduate and graduate level.

 PhD, Special Education, University of Oregon